kiwi0fruit/sugartex/sugartex.md

 SugarTeX is a more readable LaTeX language extension and a transcompiler to LaTeX.

-This is a PDF version of the SugarTeX documentation.
-See original markdown version [here](https://github.com/kiwi0fruit/sugartex/blob/master/sugartex.md) (Unicode characters will not have intended look there).
+See [PDF version of this documentation](sugartex.pdf) - it nicely renders all Unicode characters and LaTeX example at the end.
+See original markdown version [here](https://github.com/kiwi0fruit/sugartex/blob/master/sugartex.md).

 # Contents